nrrb/mediumtalk/questions.md

 - Examine the part of your story that you're most afraid to share.
 - Share what love feels like when it's unconditional and safe.
 - Reflect on how you want to be remembered by the people whose lives you've touched.
-- Consider what you most want to heal in the world through your own healing.
-- Think about the legacy you want to leave in the hearts of people you've loved.
 - Share a moment when you felt completely broken but somehow found your way back.
 - Describe what it feels like when someone truly sees you for who you are.
 - Think about your heart - what has it taught you about resilience?